BrunoMVPCosta/BrunoMVPCosta.github.io/_posts/2015-04-03-stop-doing-if-return-else.markdown

 categories: coding
 tags: [clean-code]
 permalink: /code/clean/2015/04/03/stop-doing-if-return-else.html
+description: Stop doing if return else statements.
+It's bad for maintainability and it is error prone.
 ---
 As a software engineer, I have the opportunity to review a lot of code from other engineers.
 One thing that makes me happy is that the number of people doing a defensive code is growing, but there is still room for improvement.